mr2much/doughnut_ville/README.md

 - [x] Define route for search without ID
 - [x] Handle errors
 -       [x] Fix errors where two requests are being sent at once.
-- [x] Add path to receive requests containing filtered queries
--       [x] Build query string containing filter criteria
--       [x] Query database using query string
--       [x] Send back results of the search query

-## Bugs

-- ~~Query string can't have repeated conditions with current implementation~~ _Fixed_
-- ~~Two filters, apply condition first.
-More than two, apply condition last.~~ _Fixed_
-- ~~Fix layout with column dropdown and filter dropdown~~ _Fixed_
-- ~~Fix layout issue with filter dropdown which causes misalignments when reducing the size of the screen~~
-- There is a bug when selecting the NOT operator